Finisar (NASDAQ:FNSR) Drops After Goldman Sachs Downgrade On 'Cyclical Risks,' Company Pressures

 Finisar Drops After Goldman Sachs Downgrade On 'Cyclical Risks,' Company Pressures

-Finisar Corporation (NASDAQ: FNSR) shares fell Tuesday as Goldman Sachs Group Inc (NYSE: GS) downgraded the optical communication components manufacturer, expressing a skeptical 2018 outlook for the company.
+Finisar Corporation (NASDAQ: FNSR) shares fell Tuesday as Goldman Sachs downgraded the optical communication components manufacturer, expressing a skeptical 2018 outlook for the company.

 The Analyst